tbrown/adventures/stories/dani-meadow-mouse/level-22.md

 <p class="q">"Oh!
 Oh!
 Ow!
 Ow!"</p>

 <p>That wasn't Dani.
 It was Reddy Fox.
-She had landed with her paw right on a sharp wire barb.</p>
+He had landed with his paw right on a sharp wire barb.</p>

 <p class="q">"It serves you right for forgetting!" snapped Granny as Reddy hobbled behind her on three legs.</p>